NooneBug/obsidian_vaults/Entity_typing_sota/paper/2013 Yao - Universal Schema for Entity Type Prediction.md

 It is not clear how they use the types to solve entity typing The authors do not compare with any other article

+This kind of approach is defined [[Entity-level Typing]] in 2018 Murty

 #paper